 The COVID-19 pandemic has affected many countries, including the United States and several European countries, where we are currently conducting our FOCUS Trial and ALIGN Trial.
 In response to the pandemic, hospitals participating in the trials in affected countries have taken a number of actions, including restricting elective and other procedures that are not deemed to be life-threatening, suspending clinical trial activities and limiting access to data monitoring.
 As a result, patients enrolled in our clinical trials have had the start of their treatments postponed and ongoing treatment regimens may be delayed.
 In addition, we do not have sufficient access to monitor trial data on a timely basis.
 These restrictions have had a materially adverse effect on our clinical operations.
-We expected to announce top-line data from our FOCUS trial in mid-2020.
-We will not be able to release the top-line data from the FOCUS Trial within the timeframe we had anticipated.
-Once our clinical trial sites are able to return to normal operating procedures, we will assess the impact and update our expected timing accordingly.

 The extent to which the COVID-19 pandemic may affect our clinical trial operations will depend on future developments, which are highly uncertain and cannot be predicted with confidence, such as the duration of the outbreak, the spread and severity of COVID-19, and the effectiveness of governmental actions in response to the pandemic.
-Furthermore, the spread of COVID-19 may materially and adversely affect our ability to recruit and retain patients.

-We expect that actions taken in response to the COVID-19 pandemic will also materially and adversely affect sales of CHEMOSAT.
+We expect that actions taken in response to the COVID-19 pandemic will also materially and adversely affect sales of CHEMOSAT in Europe.
 As noted above, some hospitals are restricting procedures that are not deemed to be life-threatening at this time.
 Because CHEMOSAT is not deemed to be an essential procedure, we expect that the number of procedures performed could decline.
 While we do not expect revenues from CHEMOSAT procedures to be material to us, a decrease in the number of procedures performed would adversely affect our expected revenues and our financial results.